bretsw/eme6356-ss22-module6/README.md

-# eme6356-ss22-module6
+# EME6356 Module 6: Ethics in Analytics

-  Slide deck for EME6356, Module 6: Ethics in Analytics (Spring 2022)
+Slide deck for Module 6 of EME6356 - Ethics in Analytics (Spring 2022)